jdevfullstack-tutorials/blinking-led-arduino/README.md

 Arduino Digital Pin 13.
-For a basic LED, we all know that when there is sufficient voltage, it will light up and if there is none, there will be none.
+For a basic LED, we all know that when there is sufficient voltage, it will light up and if there is too low or none at all, there will be none.

 `delay` is the command for temporarily delaying a program, just like a pause.
 If prior to